RyMonrose/hypixel-minion-calculator/README.md

 # Hypixel Skyblock Minion Calculator

 A web application that calculates both the crafting costs (materials needed to craft/upgrade minions) and production value (items produced over time and their market value) for Hypixel Skyblock minions.
+Link to view on the web -= https://RyMonrose.github.io/hypixel-minion-calculator/

 ## Features